rOHan1122333/AI-Based-Trip-Planner/README.md

 # AI-Based Travel Planner

 The **AI-Based Travel Planner** is a smart web application that generates **personalized travel itineraries** using artificial intelligence.
 Users can plan complete trips by providing natural language inputs such as destination, budget, dates, and travel style.
 The system produces realistic, day-by-day travel plans without relying on paid APIs.
+This project is currently running on a mock AI interface that simulates intelligent travel itinerary generation using predefined logic and prompt-based responses.
+The architecture is designed to be LLM-ready, ensuring a smooth transition to full AI capabilities.

+With an active LLM API subscription, the system can be extended to use LLM agents for advanced reasoning, dynamic itinerary optimization, real-time decision making, and conversational planning.
+The existing backend and prompt structure fully support future integration of autonomous LLM agents without requiring major architectural changes.

 ---